Deadpool & Wolverine: Filming

 Principal photography began on May 22, 2023, taking place in London and at Pinewood Studios in Buckinghamshire, England, under the working title Tidal Wave.
 George Richmond served as the cinematographer after working with Levy and Reynolds on Free Guy, while George Cottle was the supervising stunt coordinator and second unit director.
-Levy worked with Marvel Studios and the producers of the Netflix series Stranger Things (2016–present), on which he was an executive producer, so their schedules would allow him to direct episodes of that series' final season since filming for the two projects was expected to overlap.
+Levy worked with Marvel Studios and the producers of the Netflix series Stranger Things (2016–2025), on which he was an executive producer, so their schedules would allow him to direct episodes of that series' final season since filming for the two projects was expected to overlap.
 The production was not expected to be impacted by the 2023 Writers Guild of America strike that began in early May, outside of Reynolds being unable to contribute to the script during filming as he had done for the previous films.
 Marvel Studios was reportedly planning to shoot what they could during principal photography and make any necessary writing adjustments during already scheduled reshoots.
 Location filming was prioritized over soundstages where possible, because the filmmakers felt this gave the film a more grounded feeling.
 In mid-June, the release date was moved forward to May 3, 2024.

 Filming for a car crash took place in London in early July 2023.
 Reynolds and Jackman filmed scenes in Norfolk soon after.
 Production was suspended on July 14 because of the 2023 SAG-AFTRA strike.
 35 days of filming were completed before the shutdown, with another 35 days left.
 Baccarin completed all of her scenes prior to the strike.
 Filming was set to resume following the conclusion of the dual Hollywood strikes, and Disney paid to keep the sets intact during the hiatus.
 Levy and Reynolds began work on the editing and visual effects, though they had not prioritized filming major visual effects sequences before the strike.
-Levy compared one of the filmed sequences to the lightsaber duel between Luke Skywalker and Darth Vader in Return of the Jedi (1983), and had asked the stunt team to look to that scene's blocking, tempo, and framing.
+Levy compared one of the filmed sequences to the lightsaber duel between Luke Skywalker and Darth Vader in the film Return of the Jedi (1983), and had asked the stunt team to look to that scene's blocking, tempo, and framing.
 Cottle was allowed to give input on the editing and direction.
 Another key action sequence is the one that Reynolds wanted to be set to Madonna's "Like a Prayer", which had evolved to include Wolverine alongside Deadpool.
 Reynolds and Levy met with the singer to ask for permission to use the song, which she gave along with a suggestion that it be combined with a gospel choir for the film.